ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 It is inspired by the values in the Content-Disposition MIME header [@?RFC2183].
 The `render` and `inline` dispositions mean that the content should be rendered "inline" directly in the chat interface.
+In the MIMI context the two dispositions are equivalent.
 The `attachment` disposition means that the content is intended to be downloaded by the receiver instead of being rendered immediately.
 The `reaction` disposition means that the content is a single reaction to another message, typically an emoji, but which could be an image, sound, or video.
-The disposition was originally published in [@?RFC9078], but was incorrectly placed in the Content Disposition Parameters IANA registry instead of in the Content Disposition Values registry.
+The `reaction` disposition was originally published in [@?RFC9078], but was incorrectly placed in the Content Disposition Parameters IANA registry instead of in the Content Disposition Values registry.